 - Physical therapy, exercise, stretching – Under the guidance of a trained therapist, patients develop an exercise regimen geared toward strengthening the neck and back, elongating the spine and preventing future injury.

 - Alternative medicine – Some people have found success using chiropractic therapy, acupuncture and other treatments considered outside the medical mainstream.

 Other herniated disc treatments

 A physician might also order a series of corticosteroid injections in the spine to alleviate pain at the source.
 If conservative treatment fails to provide relief after several weeks or months, surgery might become an option.
 Open back surgery should not be taken lightly, because it involves overnight hospitalization, large incisions, removal of a significant portion of the spinal anatomy, insertion of stabilizing implants and a lengthy recuperation.
 Another option is minimally invasive surgery, performed using the same type of technology that has greatly simplified arthroscopic knee surgery over the past few decades.
-Contact Laser Spine Institute to learn more about our minimally invasive procedures and for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more about our minimally invasive procedures and for a review of your MRI or CT scan.